 Our older Put-in-Bay Maps have many roads, alleys, and lanes that exist only in the minds of a few of our oldest islanders.
 But the good news is if there ever was a place where Global Positioning System can’t really hurt you, it is on an island.
 Sooner or later, any man without a map can find his way to some significant places on the island and call it intentional.

 I have spoken with a few folks who have enjoyed long detours following their instincts while on the island.
 They don’t need “no stinking map,” so a GPS can’t really hurt, I suppose.
 Maybe it will replace all the island maps.
 We can save some trees, reduce wasted “island time” (or is that “wasted island time”) and provide some extra revenue for the Put-in-Bay Golf Carts.

 A footnote to my earlier story: I decided to get off the highway and follow my instincts.
 Finally, the GPS helped me navigate around the closed road and got me to a hotel, which, as it turned out, was the best advice I had ever gotten from my GPS.

 A GPS unit would truly astound islanders of the past.
-Where they could be lost on the ice in a storm, out on the lake in a thick fog, or trying to find their way back to a dock on a dark night, we think nothing of typing in a couple of coordinates and trust technology to get us home safely.
-Just make sure you don’t have one of those GPSs for use in a car.
-Like Peter, it would be very frustrating to us when we’re heading across the ice to the island and the sexy lady on the gadget says, “Take ferry.”Computer technology
+Where they could be lost on the ice in a storm, out on the lake in a thick fog, or trying to find their way back to a dock on a night, we think nothing of typing in a couple of coordinates and trust technology to get us home safely.
+Just ensure you don’t have one of those Global Positioning Systems for use in a car.
+Like Peter, it would be very frustrating to us when we’re heading across the ice to the island, and the sexy lady on the gadget says, “Take the ferry service.”Computer technology